matthijsr/til-vhdl/README.md

-# til-vhdl
+# TIL -> VHDL
-WIP/Playground VHDL back-end for (yet to be defined) Tydi intermediate representation
+A prototype toolchain for demonstrating and exploring an intermediate representation for defining components using the Tydi interface specification.

+This repository defines a grammar (simply called TIL, for Tydi Intermediate Language), and implements a parser, incremental query system, and VHDL backend.